coruscateor/ActSharp/README.md

 Version 0.1.2:

-* Added ActorEnqueueDelegateNoTaskList methods which set up actor tasks that don't check the retained task list when executed
+* Added ActorEnqueueNoTaskList methods which set up actor tasks that don't check the retained task list when executed
-* Added an ActorCheckRetainedTasks method to check retained tasks independently from the ActorEnqueueDelegate task setup
+* Added an ActorCheckRetainedTasks method to check retained tasks independently from the ActorEnqueue task setup

 Version 0.1.1:

-* Added void returning overrides for methods that return Task and ActorTask
+* Added void returning overrides for methods that return Task and Task
 * Added ContinuationContext to RetainedTaskList for more fine-grained control over where a continuation takes place